xiprox/WaniKani-for-Android/README.md

 That being said about me working on this app, it doesn't mean contributions will be turned down.
 If you managed to do something cool with my broken code or fixed a funny mistake of mine, feel free to shoot a pull request at me.

 Just one thing though, if you are planning on working on something bigger, please create an issue here before starting work and let's talk about it _beforehand_.
 If there's one thing I hate doing here, it's closing pull requests despite the time and effort put into them, just because of our different views on what should go into the codebase.

+## Alpha testing
+The master branch is built and published on the alpha track on the Play Store automatically after every non-breaking push.
+If you'd like to have a taste, please register for alpha [here](https://play.google.com/apps/testing/tr.xip.wanikani) and install the app from the [listing page](https://play.google.com/store/apps/details?id=tr.xip.wanikani).

 ## License
 ```